neondatabase/website/content/docs/guides/wundergraph.md

 WunderGraph configures a environment variable called `NEON_DATABASE_URL`.
 Please use this variable wherever you need to provide a database URL.
 </Admonition>

-## Configuring your WunderGraph project with Neon
+## Set up the WunderGraph project locally

-The following steps describe how to set up your Wundergraph project locally.
+The following steps describe how to set up your Wundergraph project locally and configure access to Neon.

 1. In WunderGraph Cloud, select your project and click **View Git repository** to view your Wundergraph project repository.
 2. Clone the repository and open it in your favorite IDE.